 attached bridge: An IEEE 802.1Q bridge that has one or more bridge port Enhanced Internal Sublayer Service (EISS) interfaces supported by general links (GLKs) provided by a GLK access point (AP), GLK non-AP station (STA), GLK mesh STA, or GLK independent basic service set (IBSS) STA.

-authentication and key management (AKM) suite: A set of one or more algorithms designed to provide authentication and key management, either individually or in combination with higher layer authentication and key management algorithms outside the scope of this standard.
+authentication and key management (AKM) suite: [AKM suite] A set of one or more algorithms designed to provide authentication and key management, either individually or in combination with higher layer authentication and key management algorithms outside the scope of this standard.

-average noise power indicator (ANPI): A medium access control (MAC) indication of the average noise plus interference power measured when the channel is idle as defined by three simultaneous conditions: 1) the virtual carrier sense (CS) mechanism indicates idle channel, 2) the station (STA) is not transmitting a frame, and 3) the STA is not receiving a frame.
+average noise power indicator: [ANPI] A medium access control (MAC) indication of the average noise plus interference power measured when the channel is idle as defined by three simultaneous conditions: 1) the virtual carrier sense (CS) mechanism indicates idle channel, 2) the station (STA) is not transmitting a frame, and 3) the STA is not receiving a frame.

-awake beacon interval (A-BI): In a directional multi-gigabit (DMG) basic service set (BSS) or personal basic service set (PBSS), a beacon interval of a power save mode wakeup schedule during which a station (STA) is expected to be in the awake state during several portions of the beacon interval.
+awake beacon interval: [A-BI] In a directional multi-gigabit (DMG) basic service set (BSS) or personal basic service set (PBSS), a beacon interval of a power save mode wakeup schedule during which a station (STA) is expected to be in the awake state during several portions of the beacon interval.

-bandwidth signaling transmitter address (TA): A TA that is used by a very high throughput (VHT) station (STA) or a high-efficiency (HE) STA to indicate the presence of additional signaling related to the bandwidth to be used in subsequent transmission in an enhanced distributed channel access (EDCA) transmission opportunity (TXOP).
+bandwidth signaling transmitter address (TA): [bandwidth signaling TA] A TA that is used by a very high throughput (VHT) station (STA) or a high-efficiency (HE) STA to indicate the presence of additional signaling related to the bandwidth to be used in subsequent transmission in an enhanced distributed channel access (EDCA) transmission opportunity (TXOP).
 It is the individual address of the transmitting STA but with the Individual/Group bit set to 1.

 base channel: Primary channel of the basic service set (BSS) of the access point (AP) with which the tunneled direct link setup (TDLS) peer station (STA) is associated with an access point (AP).

-basic channel unit (BCU): For television very high throughput (TVHT) operation, 6 MHz, 7 MHz, or 8 MHz, depending on the regulatory domain.
+basic channel unit: [BCU] For television very high throughput (TVHT) operation, 6 MHz, 7 MHz, or 8 MHz, depending on the regulatory domain.

-basic modulation and coding scheme (MCS): An MCS that belongs to the basic MCS set.
+basic modulation and coding scheme (MCS): [basic MCS] An MCS that belongs to the basic MCS set.

-basic modulation and coding scheme (MCS) set: A set of MCSs designated by the station (STA) that started the basic service set (BSS) and fixed for the lifetime of the BSS.
+basic modulation and coding scheme (MCS) set: [basic MCS set] A set of MCSs designated by the station (STA) that started the basic service set (BSS) and fixed for the lifetime of the BSS.
 The basic MCS set is typically advertised in the element(s) that contains the physical layer (PHY) operation parameters (among others), e.g., high throughput (HT) and very high throughput (VHT) Operation elements.
 All STAs in a BSS are capable of, or have signaled that they are capable of, receiving and transmitting at all MCSs in the basic MCS set.

 basic rate: A data rate that belongs to the basic rate set.